Yuan Jiajun: Zhejiang

-In August 2014, Yuan was named a party standing committee member of the prosperous coastal Zhejiang province, then assumed the post of executive vice governor, in charge of police, religion, tax collection and national security.
+In August 2014, Yuan was named a party standing committee member of Zhejiang.
+He was then appointed executive vice-governor who is responsible for energy, policing, religious policy, taxation and national security.
 He also became the contact person for the provincial People's Liberation Army and People's Armed Police.
 In November 2016, Yuan was named deputy party chief of Zhejiang and head of the Political and Legal Affairs Commission of Zhejiang.
 In April 2017, Yuan was appointed as acting governor of Zhejiang; he was confirmed on July 7.
 In 2018, he headed an inquiry committee over public protests due to the results of English language test in Gaokao; the committee concluded in December that the Zhejiang Education Department made a "wrong policy decision", distorting many students' scores.

 On 31 August 2020, Yuan was appointed as the CCP Secretary of Zhejiang.
 In December 2020, Yuan chaired a meeting of the Zhejiang Provincial CCP Standing Committee which discussed directives by the central CCP leadership to break up monopolies and control expansion of capital while "promoting healthy and regulated development of the platform economy".
 In April 2021, Yuan chaired another meeting of the Standing Committee, which pledged to "supervise and guide" the platform economy, including Alibaba Group.
 It also pledged to "promote the health and regulated development" of the platform economy.

 Chongqing

 After the 20th Party Congress in October 2022, Yuan became a member of the CCP Politburo.
 On 8 December 2022, Yuan was appointed as the CCP Secretary of Chongqing, succeeding Chen Min'er.
+Weeks later, he resigned as chairman of the Zhejiang People's Congress.

 He met with Hong Kong Chief Executive John Lee Ka-chiu in May 2023, where both cities pledged to increase cooperation in several areas.
 In August 2023, Yuan met with members of US General Joseph Stilwell's family for the 140th anniversary of his birth, saying he hoped to take the visit as an opportunity to "better promote people-to-people exchanges between China and the United States and contribute to the development of China-US relations".